-A descriptive cross-sectional study conducted at the KCGMC reported Adverse Drug Reactions (ADRs) for both Covishield and Covaxin vaccines, occurring among young adults aged 18-45 years, have been reported voluntarily at the ADR-monitoring centre.
-These reports originate from diverse vaccination centres within Karnal District.
+A descriptive cross-sectional study conducted at the KCGMC reported ADRs for both Covishield and Covaxin vaccines, occurring among young adults aged 18-45 years, have been reported voluntarily at the AMCs.
+These reports originate from diverse vaccination centers within Karnal District.
 During the study period, a total of 1,21,195 beneficiaries were vaccinated with Covishield, and 35,595 beneficiaries were vaccinated with Covaxin.
 A total of 51 beneficiaries reported ADRs.
 Out of the Covishield group, 38 beneficiaries reported ADRs, while in the Covaxin group, 13 beneficiaries reported ADRs.
-The study's findings revealed that there was no statistically significant distinction in the occurrence of ADRs between the two vaccines throughout the study period (p = 0.648).
+The study's findings revealed that there was no statistically significant distinction in the occurrence of ADRs between the two vaccines throughout the study period (p=0.648).
 Among the individuals who reported ADRs, a combined total of 85 ADRs were documented among those who received the Covishield vaccine (n=38), while 26 ADRs were recorded among recipients of the Covaxin vaccine (n=13).
-During the study period, 51 healthcare workers reported ADRs.
-Only 1 beneficiary experienced a serious ADR (haematuria, pain in the vagina, vomiting, fever) with Covishield, requiring hospitalization.
+During the study period, 51 HCWs reported ADRs.
+Only one beneficiary experienced a serious ADR (hematuria, pain in the vagina, vomiting, fever) with Covishield, requiring hospitalization.
 After receiving treatment, the individual experienced recovery and was discharged on the same day.
-There were no reported fatalities throughout the course of the study.
+There were no reported fatalities throughout the study.
 Among the ADRs reported in Covishield beneficiaries, fever accounted for 40% of the total ADRs, and body aches comprised 15%.
 In contrast, within the group of ADRs reported among Covaxin recipients, fever accounted for 19% of the overall ADRs, while body aches constituted another 19% [34].

-A study was conducted at a Regional Training Centre for Pharmacovigilance, which functioned as an AMC as part of the PvPI.
-Serious AEFIs were additionally reported to the State Extended Programme on Immunization Officer (SEPIO) and the DIO.
+A study was conducted at an RTC for pharmacovigilance, which functioned as an AMC as part of the PvPI.
+Serious AEFIs were additionally reported to the State Extended Programme on Immunization Officer and the DIO.
 This study utilized data collected as a routine component of the ADR monitoring center's operations.
 It encompassed all AEFIs attributed to COVID-19 vaccines reported between January 10, 2021, and December 31, 2021.
-During this period, over 50 thousand COVID-19 vaccine doses were administered, with 41,462 doses of Covishield and 9,548 doses of Covaxin.
-Out of these vaccinations, 330 adverse events following immunization (AEFIs) were reported.
-Among these, 308 cases (93.33%) occurred after the first dose, and 22 cases (6.67%) were after the second dose.
-Of the reported AEFIs, only 6 cases (1.82%) were categorized as serious events, including 3 cases identified as Adverse Events of Special Interest (AESI).
+During this period, over 50,000 COVID-19 vaccine doses were administered, with 41,462 doses of Covishield and 9,548 doses of Covaxin.
+Out of these vaccinations, 330 AEFIs were reported.
+Among these, 308 cases (93.33%) occurred after the first dose and 22 (6.67%) after the second dose.
+Of the reported AEFIs, only 6 cases (1.82%) were categorized as serious events, including 3 cases identified as AESI.
 Among the reported AEFIs, the most frequent localized reaction was pain or tenderness at the injection site.
 The most common systemic AEFIs included symptoms such as fever, body ache or stiffness, myalgia (muscle pain), and headaches [35].

-The Adverse Drug Reactions (ADRs) discussed ahead were documented either as individual case reports or as part of case series studies.
+The ADRs discussed ahead were documented either as individual case reports or as part of case series studies.
 However, there was no specific mention that these ADRs were reported exclusively to the PvPI.
 Instead, they were recorded in published literature offering valuable insights into the occurrence and characteristics of particular ADRs related to COVID-19 vaccines in India.
 While these case reports and case series contribute significantly to medical knowledge, they may not be included in the official data collected by PvPI.

 After COVID-19 vaccination, a range of adverse events affecting the skin and the broader body systems have been documented.
-Cutaneous adverse drug reactions (CADRs) encompass any undesirable or unintended manifestations, atypical laboratory results, symptoms, or ailments that arise subsequent to immunization.
+Cutaneous ADRs (CADRs) encompass any undesirable or unintended manifestations, atypical laboratory results, symptoms, or ailments that arise after immunization.
 Typically, CADRs are mild and may include reactions at the injection site or morbilliform eruptions.
-Nevertheless, a handful of severe Cutaneous Adverse Drug Reactions (CADRs), such as Rowell syndrome and acute generalized exanthematous pustulosis, have also been recorded in correlation with COVID-19 vaccination [36,37].
+Nevertheless, a handful of severe CADRs, such as Rowell syndrome and acute generalized exanthematous pustulosis, have also been recorded in correlation with COVID-19 vaccination [36,37].